Annuity Table for an Ordinary Annuity

 While an annuity table provides a quick and easy way to calculate the present value of an annuity, it’s not the only method.
 Another approach is to use the present value formula.
 This mathematical equation, while more complex, is more precise.

 The formula for finding the present value of an ordinary annuity is often presented one of two ways, where “r” represents the interest rate and “n” represents the number of periods.
-Using either of the two formulas below will provide you with the same result.

-In the PVOA formula, the present value interest factor of an annuity is the part of the equation written as formula for finding the present value of an annuity multiplied by the payment amount.
+In the PVOA formula, the present value interest factor of an annuity is the part of the equation written as a formula for finding the present value of an annuity multiplied by the payment amount.
 If you consult an annuity table, you can easily find the PVIFA by identifying the intersection of the number of payments (n) on the vertical axis and the interest rate (r) on the horizontal axis.

 Other Methods for Calculating the Present Value of an Annuity